How To Create Barcodes in Adobe InDesign CS

-Barcode Fonts are often the choice when users want to create barcodes in a variety of applications, or when users may not be as well-versed in software integration as they may need to be in order to use barcode generation components like .NET Forms Controls, ActiveX Controls or Java.
+IDAutomation provides an Adobe InDesign CS tutorial that uses barcode fonts for barcode generation.
+Barcode Fonts are often the choice when users want to create barcodes in a variety of applications, or when users may not be as well-versed in software integration as they may need to be in order to use barcode generation components.

 Despite the fact that barcode fonts can be used in a great variety of applications across different operating systems, the actual process of creating the barcode can vary widely in difficulty.
 For instance, Code 39 barcodes can be created in Microsoft Excel simply by surrounding the data-to-encode with asterisks (*) and then applying the appropriate Code 39 font to the highlighted data to encode.

-Perhaps the most challenging implementation is when you have a need to create barcodes in a program that IDAutomation does not have a font encoder tool for.
-Adobe InDesign is one such program where the fonts may be available in the font drop down list, but there is no mechanism to encode the data.
-Simply applying the font to the data you want to encode will not magically turn that data into a barcode, and so you must use a bridge application to do this.
+Perhaps the most challenging implementation is when you have a need to create barcodes in a program that IDAutomation does not have a font encoder tool.
+Adobe InDesign is one such program where the fonts may be available in the font drop-down list, but there is no mechanism to encode the data.
+Simply applying the font to the data you want to encode will not magically turn that data into a barcode, so you must use a bridge application to do this.